realmazharhussain/nautilus-code/README.md

 ## How to install?

+**Note:** This extension only supports Nautilus 43 and above.
+If you would like to use it with an earlier version of Nautilus, you will need to use [legacy](https://github.com/realmazharhussain/nautilus-code/tree/legacy) branch.

 ### On ArchLinux/Manjaro (and other ArchLinux-based distributions)
 This nautilus extension is available in the AUR as [nautilus-code](https://aur.archlinux.org/packages/nautilus-code) and [nautilus-code-git](https://aur.archlinux.org/packages/nautilus-code-git).
 Use your favorite AUR helper to install it.